NOAA-GFDL/PySHiELD/pyshield/stencils/shallow_convection/README.md

 # samfshalconv

-Python implementation of the scale-aware mass flux scheme shallow convection in SHiELD built using the NDSL domain-specific language middleware in Python.
+Performance portable implementation of the scale-aware mass flux scheme shallow convection in SHiELD built using the NDSL domain-specific language middleware in Python.

 This module reproduces samfshalcnv.f from the 202411 release of the SHiELD physics on December 18, 2024: https://github.com/NOAA-GFDL/SHiELD_physics/commit/7ea294bbfdd7d37708fe78d3c8ba881ae6615a32